Resources

 The amount will continue to increase each year after that, with interest being calculated on the principal amount plus the returns from the previous year.
 Calculating these amounts manually can be challenging, so using a compound interest calculator is so helpful.

-Investing money in India has become a popular way to build wealth over time, and compound interest is one of the most powerful tools available to investors.
-With compound interest, the interest earned on an investment is added to the principal, and the resulting amount earns interest itself.
-This cycle continues, resulting in an exponential growth of the investment.
+Investing money in India has become a popular way to build wealth over time, and compound interest is one of the most powerful tools available to investo₹ With compound interest, the interest earned on an investment is added to the principal, and the resulting amount earns interest itself.
+This cycle continues, resulting in exponential growth in investment.
 In India, several common investments benefit from compound interest.
 Let's explore them in detail.

 Fixed Deposits (FD) are one of India's most popular and safe investment options.
 Fixed Deposits are a type of investment where you deposit a sum of money with a bank or financial institution for a fixed period.
 The interest rate on Fixed Deposits in India ranges from 2.5% to 7%, depending on the duration of the deposit.
 The interest earned on the deposit is compounded quarterly, which makes it a great investment option for those looking for regular returns.

-Employee Provident Fund (EPF) is a retirement benefit scheme employers in India offer.
+Employee Provident Fund (EPF) is a retirement benefit scheme offered by employers in India.
 A portion of the employee's salary is deducted towards the EPF, and the employer contributes an equal amount.
 The interest rate on EPF is currently 8.5%, and the interest earned is compounded annually.
 EPF is a great investment option for those seeking a safe and secure retirement plan.

 Unit Linked Insurance Plan (ULIP) is a type of insurance plan that combines the benefits of insurance and investment.
 The premium paid towards the ULIP is invested in the market, and the returns earned are compounded.
 The returns on ULIPs are not fixed and depend on the performance of the market.
 ULIPs are considered to be high-risk, high-return investment options.

 Equity Mutual Funds are mutual funds that invest primarily in stocks.
-Equity Mutual Funds are considered to be high-risk, high-return investment options.
+They are considered to be high-risk, high-return investment options.
 The returns on Equity Mutual Funds are not fixed and depend on the stock market's performance.
-The returns on Equity Mutual Funds are compounded, making it a great investment option for long-term capital appreciation.
+The returns on Equity Mutual Funds are compounded, making them a great investment option for long-term capital appreciation.

 Recurring Deposits (RD) are similar to Fixed Deposits, but instead of depositing a lump sum, you invest a fixed amount of money every month for a predetermined period.
 The interest rate on Recurring Deposits ranges from 4% to 7%, and the interest earned is compounded quarterly.
 Recurring Deposits are a great way to build a savings habit and earn regular returns on your investment.